j3soon/tbparse/docs/pages/raw.rst

 Parsing without tbparse
 ===================================

-To the best of my knowledge, there are no official documentation on parsing Tensorboard event files.
+To the best of our knowledge, there are no official documentation on parsing Tensorboard event files.
 However, it can be done with TensorFlow in two ways, which require inspecting the TensorFlow source code.

-If you have some event logs that are difficult to parse with the current ``tbparse``, you can ask me by opening an `issue`_.
+If you have some event logs that are difficult to parse with the current ``tbparse``, you can ask us by opening an `issue`_.
 Alternatively, you may parse the event logs by the methods described below.

 Similar to other pages, we need to first generate a event file.
 We use PyTorch